codacy/pulse-user-docs/docs/cli/cli.md

 Typically, it's possible to keep track of this information using your monitoring infrastructure or your ticketing system.

-Pulse uses these reports to calculate the metrics [Median time to recovery](../metrics/accelerate.md#median-time-to-recover) and [Change failure rate](../metrics/accelerate.md#change-failure-rate).
+Pulse uses these reports to calculate the metrics [Time to recover](../metrics/accelerate.md#time-to-recover) and [Change failure rate](../metrics/accelerate.md#change-failure-rate).

 Send the following information when reporting **incidents** to Pulse: